tus/tus-resumable-upload-protocol/protocol.md

 Tus-Resumable: 1.0.0
 ```

-The new resource has an implicit offset of `0` allowing the client to use the
+The new resource has an implicit offset of `0` allowing the Client to use the
 core protocol for performing the actual upload.

 #### Headers